linhtuptit/check_similarity_curves/README.md

 - [Procrustes Analysis](#Procrustes_Analysis)

 # **Frechet distance**
+According to [1], in mathematics, the Fréchet distance is a measure of similarity between curves that takes into account the location and ordering of the points along the curves.

 # **Procrustes Analysis**
+In statistics, Procrustes analysis is a form of statistical shape analysis used to analyse the distribution of a set of shapes [2].
+According to this, to compare two curves, the curves must be first optimally "super-imposed".
+It means that the curve is optimally translated, rotated and uniformly scaled.

 # **Results**
 Some of results representing the level of similarity of two curves in several scenarios are depicted below.